onyxcollc/KingJames_Vs_NBA/README.md

 Using Tableau’s tree map feature, puts into perspective on how efficient players where/are through there career.
 Michael Jordan, with all his greatness is the bar that every player should strive for, coming in at a 27.92 PER (player efficiency rating) which is the highest in NBA & ABA history.
 LeBron is not far behind with a 27.41 PER, but one would have to wonder if it’s possible for LeBron to ever top Michael in this category with LeBron’s lack of effort in the free throw department.

 #### Triple A
 These 3 men have single handedly carved their own paths in the NBA history books.
 What’s so interesting about this is that Kevin Durant 25.21 PER and James Harden 24.83 PER are both in the top 10 of all time efficiency rating, Durant being number 8 and Harden respectfully 10.
-Stephen Curry 23.91 PER being the lethal 3-point shooter that he is came in at 16th spot.
+Stephen Curry 23.91 PER being the lethal 3-point shooter that he is came in at 16.

 #### Mamba
 This section was hard to write, but here goes.